 Is there a better alternative?

-There is no better Android phone in existence.
+There is no better Android phone in existence, although new entries to the market may change that, notably the Samsung Galaxy S8 and the LG G6.
 The Pixel XL is the best Android phone we’ve ever used and the only one that has ever come this close to dethroning the iPhone.
-If you’re cheap, on a budget, and don’t care about important things like timely software updates and customer support, you’re welcome to check out the ZTE Axon 7 or the OnePlus 3, both of which offer similar specs for about $200-300 less.
+If you’re cheap, on a budget, and don’t care about important things like timely software updates and customer support, you’re welcome to check out the ZTE Axon 7 or the OnePlus 3, both of which offer similar specs for about $200 to $300 less.
 However, if you want the best Android phone ever, buy the Pixel XL.

 If you’re on the fence between the iPhone 7 Plus and the Pixel XL, you can’t go wrong with either.
 They are the two best phones that you can buy today — period.